Frataraka: Frataraka coins

 Frataraka dynasty ruler Vadfradad I (Autophradates I).
 3rd century BC.
 Istakhr (Persepolis) mint.
 Head of ruler with mustache and earring, wearing diadem and kyrbasia / rtrk’ up outer left from bottom, br up inner left from bottom, wtprdt p in exergue, zy ’l’ down outer right.
 Fire temple of Ahura-Mazda; above, half-figure of Ahura-Mazda; to inner left, Vādfradād standing right; standard to inner right.
 The headgear is a combination of a satrapal tiara, and the Hellenistic diadem of a ruler.

 The evidence for the quasi-autonomous local governors that were the Fratarakas is almost exclusively coming from their coinage.
 The Achaemenids only struck coins in the western parts of the Achaemenid Empire, mostly in Asia Minor where a coinage culture had already existing before their arrival.
 The Seleucid were the first one to strike coins in the area of Persis.
 It is during their rule that the Greek words "drachma" and "denanos" entered the Persian language, to become today's "dirham" and "denar".
 The Fratarakas essentially followed the example of their Seleucid overlords in striking coins.
 Several of their coins were further struck on issues of the Seleucids, or posthumous issues of Alexander the Great.

 It seems that the coinage of the Fratarakas was mainly issued for purposes of prestige, rather than just monetary circulation, which was actually very limited.
 The honorific "of the gods" (Aramaic zy Thy) on their coinage may be related to the Seleucid practice of deifying their kings.

 The coinage of the Fratrakas combines Seleucid and Achaemenid iconography.

 The language used in the legends on the coins is Aramaic, one of the official languages of the Achaemenid Empire, rather than Greek.
 This, as well as the clearly Zoroastrian iconography of the coins, shows that these coins had a role as "Persid religio-political propaganda".

 The Aramaic script used in the coins is quite unclear, which brings uncertainties to their reading.
 Even the title used by the Fratarakas prtkr* or prtdr’ is uncertain.
 The root word for this title has been interpreted as coming from *frat ("fire"), on the basis of the Armenian word hrat, which probably entered Iranian as a loanword.
-This interpretation suggest that the rulers in question were priest-kings, whose role was mainly to maintain the sacred fire in Persepolis.
+This interpretation suggestս that the rulers in question were priest-kings, whose role was mainly to maintain the sacred fire in Persepolis.

 Alternatively the title may be derived from the Aramaic prlrk, used to designate an Achaemenid official in Egypt, a subordinate to a Satrap, equivalent to a "prefect, governor" who would have own his position to the Seleucids.
 The rulers are depicted wearing a short jacket over tunic and trousers, and they wear the satrapal tiara that had been in use on the coinage of the satraps of the Achaemenid Empire, and in addition they wear the Hellenic diadem of a ruler.